IABTechLab/uid2docs/docs/guides/google-ss-integration.md

 This guide covers integration steps for publishers using UID2 with the Google Ad Manager secure signals feature (previously known as Encrypted Signals for Publishers, ESP).

 :::note
 To use the UID2 Google Ad Manager secure signals integration, if you are using an SDK you must have your UID2 integration already set up.
-This does not apply if you are using server-only integration.
+This does not apply if you are using server-side integration.
 For a summary of all the integration options available, see [UID2 Integration Guides: Summary](summary-guides.md).
 :::

 ## Overview